 As a disclaimer, growing cannabis is not legal in many states and is still federally illegal.
 Always know what you’re getting into before you take any risks.
 However, in states and regions that do allow home growing, this simple setup will start you on the right foot.
 For less than $100, you can be will on your way to your own high-quality, home-grown cannabis.

 Do you have any closet grow tips or advice?
-Share them with us on social media or in the comments below.
+Share them with us on social media.
 We’d love to hear from you!